SekhAzharHossain/JavaScriptMastery/README.md

 # JavaScriptMastery
-This code base is for understanding the JavaScript in more depth and achieve mastery in JavaScript.
+This code base is for understanding the Understand JavaScript in more depth and achieve mastery in JavaScript.